 There are lots of laws associated with drugged driving.
 Some of them are federal, while some are state.
 Each U.S. state maintains its own regulations concerning drug usage.
 Some countries have zero tolerance for drugs being used in any way, more so before or while driving.
 1 third of all American nations take this zero tolerance position for drugged driving.
 The remainder have limits governing legal operation of a motor vehicle when using medication.
-Due to these variances from state-to-state, understanding your rights in a drugged driving automobile accident necessitates the expert knowledge of a personal injury attorney.
+Due to these variances from state-to-state, understanding your rights in a drugged driving automobile accident necessitates the expert knowledge of a personal injury attorney like the LT law offices who can help.

 With so many changes happening in legalization of some drugs for recreational and medical use, state laws can be even more confusing.
-States are discovering that adapting automobile laws to these drug law changes could be complicated.
+States are discovering that adapting automobile laws to these drug law changes could be complicated with the help of Fiorentino Law.
 This is because each individual’s body responds differently to use of a number of these drugs with these kinds of reactions linked to personal chemistry, the sort of medication used, built up tolerance, amount consumed, body size and other variables.
 Protecting people on the roadways is difficult when one individual is completely impaired after using a specific substance, whereas another could be completely lucid.

 Since legalization of some drugs happens in states throughout the nation, fatal auto accidents involving these drugs become more commonplace.
 A recent study in the Journal of Epidemiology presented results of motorist toxicology tests taken within one hour of automobile vehicle accidents.
 The research showed that in 1999, these tests led to 12 percent of automobile accident-related deaths being credited to impaired driving, with four percent being blamed especially on marijuana use.
 In 2010, the very same tests of drivers after automobile accidents resulted in 28 percent of deaths being blamed on impaired driving, over 11 percent of these being attributable to marijuana.